 Gaining traction and initial users is both a fun and scary part of the early stages of any project.
 Doing these tasks well is a matter of understanding your customers and target demographic, but to gain that understanding is time consuming, so instituting processes that take marketing tasks off your hands is an important skill to learn and utilize.

 The advances of automation have created a whole new way to discover and learn about customers.
 There are many tools to help you automate your marketing duties, the key is using them strategically.

-If you generate leads through social media, automated services could help you increase your efficiency and ideally scale those communities with less work from you.
-Tools like Buffer, Instagress, and Manage Flitter are constantly developing their product to cater your needs.
+If you generate leads through social media, automated services could help you increase your efficiency and ideally scale those communities with less work than you.
+Tools like Buffer, Instagress and Manage Flitter are constantly developing their product to cater your needs.
 These services should definitely find a place in your weekly work flow.

 But the additional benefit comes in utilizing the data you’ve been able to get through these methods.
 How will you better engage your users and grow your audience now that you know more about their behavior on your platform?